 Q. What is a typical course load?

 A. MS students must take five courses or 15-16 credits per semester in order to graduate on schedule.
-The MS in Accounting, Management Information Systems and Supply Chain and Operations Management programs are two semesters in length.
-The MS in Finance program is three semesters long.
+The MS Accounting, Management Information Systems and Supply Chain and Operations Management programs are two semesters in length.
+The MS Finance program is three semesters long.
 Some students with limited business backgrounds may be required to take an additional course each semester.

 Q. How many hours per week will I need to study?